-Rock 'n Roll History
+Rock 'n Roll and other music too

-Elvis Presley played at the Cow Palace on November 28, 1976, the first of two sold-out shows.
+Elvis Presley played the Cow Palace on November 28, 1976, the first of two sold-out shows.
 On Aug.
-16, 1977, the day Elvis died, KISS played at the Cow Palace and performed their last song as a tribute to Presley.
+16, 1977, the day Elvis died, KISS played the Cow Palace and performed their last song as a tribute to Presley.
 “We’re going to dedicate the last song to the king of rock and roll!”
 Gene Simmons wailed.
 “Elvis Presley, rock and roll all night and party every day!”